 Renewals and Grant Modifications: The Department may authorize the renewal, for up to two additional years, of projects awarded under this NOFO and additional funding based on the activities, outcomes and performance of the grantee as well as the availability of funds under the Climate and Equitable Jobs Act.
-The renewal, if granted, would occur after one year of programmatic performance and an evaluation of services and outcomes by the Office of Illinois Works.
+The renewal, if granted, would occur after one year of programmatic performance and an evaluation of services and outcomes.